abpframework/abp/docs/en/cli/differences-between-old-and-new-cli.md

 1. **Can I create a new project with an older ABP version with the new ABP CLI?**

 Yes, you can.
-You just need to type the command and put the `--old` command at the end of your command and execute it.
+You just need to type the command, put the `--old` command at the end of your command, and execute it.
 For example, if you want to create an application in v8.0, you can use the following command and pass the template version:

 ```bash
 abp new Acme.BookStore --version 8.0.0 --old